birdslikewires/openframe-linux/README.md

 ### Build Environment

 The OpenFrame devices are all 32-bit, so you're going to need a i386 environment.
-Debian still provide i386 images, which is great, but Ubuntu do not beyond Bionic (18.04).

-The solution is to create a 32-bit chroot on the 64-bit system.
-For Ubuntu Bionic it can be achieved like this:
+Our solution is to create a 32-bit chroot on a 64-bit system.
+For Debian Bullseye it can be achieved like this:

 ```
 sudo apt install debootstrap schroot
-sudo nano /etc/schroot/chroot.d/bionic-i386.conf
+sudo nano /etc/schroot/chroot.d/i386.conf
 ```

 Copy in:

 ```
-[bionic-i386]
+[i386]
-description=bionic-i386
+description=i386
 type=directory
 union-type=overlay
-directory=/var/lib/schroot/chroots/bionic-i386
+directory=/var/lib/schroot/chroots/i386
 personality=linux32
 groups=root,sudo
 root-groups=root,sudo